wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/labeling-a-dataset-with-supervisely.rst

 Import Video to Supervisely
 ----------------------

-Now that the images for the dataset are gathered, they can be labelled.
+Now that the images for the dataset are gathered, they can be labeled.
 To do this, Axon supports the use of `https://supervise.ly <https://supervise.ly>`__ An account is required to use the site.

 The workflow is organized in Workspaces, and Projects.
 A Workspace can have multiple users, so one FRC team can share a workspace.
 A Workspace also can contain multiple projects.